P3P Made Easy: Discussion

-However, the quartic root-finding step remains the most numerically sensitive component of the pipeline.
-Our adaptive choice between two Ferrari-based solvers helps mitigate this, but certain failure cases remain where existing methods like Ding\_new \cite{Ding_2023_CVPR} offer marginally better numerical stability.
-Exploring more robust root-finding strategies or methods that exploit the structure of our specific quartic could further enhance reliability and efficiency.
+Unfortunately, the heuristics proposed in Sec.~\ref{subsec:implementation} currently lack a clear theoretical justification.
+The precise numerical mechanisms that explain their effectiveness remain unclear.
+In particular, the quartic root-finding step is the most numerically sensitive component of the pipeline.
+Our adaptive selection between two Ferrari-based solvers alleviates this issue, but certain edge cases persist where existing methods, such as Ding\_new \cite{Ding_2023_CVPR}, exhibit slightly better numerical stability.
+Further exploration of robust root-finding strategies or methods exploiting the specific structure of our quartic could potentially improve both reliability and efficiency.
 We leave this for future work.